Avanade/Beef/samples/Cdr.Banking/README.md

 /// <summary>
 /// Represents a <see cref="TransactionArgs"/> validator.
 /// </summary>
-public class TransactionArgsValidator : Validator<TransactionArgs, TransactionArgsValidator>
+public class TransactionArgsValidator : Validator<TransactionArgs>
 {
     /// <summary>
     /// Initializes a new instance of the <see cref="TransactionArgsValidator"/>.